daniel-marius/Ethereum-TodoList-React/README.md

-## Ethereum TodoList DApp using Solidity, Metamask, Truffle, IPFS, React, Redux, Web3, Materialize
+## Ethereum TodoList DApp with Solidity, Metamask, Truffle, IPFS, React, Redux, Web3, Materialize

 ## Features

-Adding todos to Ethereum blockchain from a redux form
+- Adding todos to Ethereum blockchain from a redux form

-Fetching a list of todos from Ethereum Blockchain
+- Fetching a list of todos from Ethereum Blockchain

-Option to complete a todo
+- Option to complete a todo

-Fetching a list of todos from an external api using REST
+- Fetching a list of todos from an external api using REST

-Adding todos from an external api to Ethereum Blockchain
+- Adding todos from an external api to Ethereum Blockchain

-Block Explorer for current smart contract deployed
+- Block Explorer for current smart contract deployed

-The content of a file is stored on IPFS, and the reference is kept on Ethereum Blockchain
+- The content of a file is stored on IPFS, and the reference is kept on Ethereum Blockchain

-DApp can be deployed on any Ethereum Network
+- DApp can be deployed on any Ethereum Network

 ## Usage

 ### `npm install`

-Installs all the modules listed in package.json.

 Before deploying or running the application, you need to be sure that all modules from package.json are installed properly.